arjun951/Aerominds_Assignment/README.md

 # Aerominds_Assignment

-## This project is developed on Snacks platform ans it provides feature to test code on Android, IOS and Web.
+## This project is developed on Snack platform as it provides feature to test code on Android, IOS and Web.

 ## Intstuctions to run the code :